MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 24/03/2025 to 31/03/2025 Changes
+> - Split profession crafts to their own groups
+> - Added a better crafting operation and assigned to each
+> - Sorted all Enchants, Kits, Gems, and Professions into expansion specific sub-groups
+> - Specific location crafts for professions have their own sub-group, further improvement on above
+> - Lowered normal price string to closely align to region price, should prevent very unrealistic pricing when you're the only posted
+> - Added 11.1 battle pets, was missing.
+L1 to L25 added accordingly
+> - TWW Crafting added to new profession craft groups under their own expac for neatness
+> - Moved some incorrectly grouped items to their newly intended groups
+> - Loads more changes...
+Huge revamp overall

 > 06/03/2025 Changes
 > - Added alchemy boe trinkets from outland as diff ilvls
 > - Added missing patterns